TxSSC

 Video | 5:13

 Sextortion is one of the fastest-growing global crimes, and organized crime members have become very active and proficient in sextortion.
 Both young people and adults across the world are targets, usually for money, but victims have also been forced into sex and committing crimes.
-Many suicides have been attributed to escaping self or their family’s humiliation.
+Many suicides have been attributed to the desire to escape their or their family’s humiliation.
+They believe that nothing will ever change, and this will follow them forever.
+Though it may feel that way, the reality is that what is news today will not always be news.
+Think of any news story that made the headlines.
+Eventually, people barely have any memory of it.
 The truth is, regardless of what has happened, suicide is never the answer.
-If you are in this situation, talk with law enforcement, and with your parent or trusted adult.
-Remember that what is news today will not always be news.
+If you are in this situation, talk with law enforcement, and with your parent or another trusted adult.
 You will get through this.
-If you need someone to talk to, call the National Suicide Prevention Lifeline at: 800-273-8255.
+If you need someone to talk to, call the 988 Suicide and Crisis Lifeline by dialing 988.
+People care about you.
 You are not alone.

 Watch the video below and ask yourself: